ucb-bar/midas-top-release/README.md

 # MidasTop
-Top level project demonstrating the use of midas rocket-chip as an example.
+An example use of midas with rocket-chip as the target design.

 ## <a name = "started"></a> Getting Started